-Applying to college?
+Applying to college or university?
 Congratulations!
-But you might be anxious about what your dysgraphia might mean here compared to high school.
+But you might be anxious about what impact your dysgraphia might have in college compared to high school.
 Let’s break down what you need to know:

 Before you go:

 Pretty much every college/university in the U.S. is required by law to provide accommodations to students with documented disabilities.
 Most of the coordination for accommodations happens through a specific office on campus, usually called access and disability services or resources.

 You can get accommodations for college tests like the SAT and ACT but start the process early.

 The ACT recently changed its rules in 2021 so now it accepts accommodations that are on IEP and 504 plans.
 You will need to work with your school and information on the process can be found HERE.

 For the PSAT, SAT, and AP Exams, just having an IEP at school is not enough.
 You have to apply through the College Board and have documentation.
 Find all the information HERE.
 A few helpful tips: